 A beauty guide to glow, inside out

-Beauty Guru Vasudha Rai is presently basking in the glow of the success of her first book, GLOW: Indian Foods, Recipes and Rituals for Beauty, Inside and Out.
-She believes while it is possible to fake great skin with make-up, you can be truly radiant when you nourish your body from within.
-Her book brings to focus the tenets of an Ayurvedic lifestyle and how herbs can be used (internally and externally) to render beautiful skin.
+Beauty Guru Vasudha Rai is presently basking in the glow of the success of her first book, GLOW Indian Foods, Recipes and Rituals for Beauty, Inside and Out.
+She believes while it is possible to fake great skin with make-up, you can be genuinely radiant when you nourish your body from within.
+Her book focuses on the tenets of an Ayurvedic lifestyle and how herbs can be used (internally and externally) to render beautiful skin.
 Having worked as a beauty director for Harper’s Bazaar, Cosmopolitan and Women’s Health, Rai is a pro at recommending brands and giving out beauty tips.
-We can’t wait to get up, close and personal with the vivacious writer who believes swears by Indian beauty secrets.
+So we can’t wait to get up, close and personal with the vibrant writer who believes swears by Indian beauty secrets for skincare glowing.

 What’s your idea of beauty?

 Vasudha Rai: Beauty for me is looking and feeling good.
 It’s about being on top of your health game, being in a peaceful state of mind, which manifests outwardly into beautiful skin.

 From a beauty editor to a bestselling author – how has your concept of beauty changed over the years?